patzaa/Beagle_Linux_Daniel_Patzer/hw03-i2c and LED/README.md

 # etch_encoder.py <br />
 This is a simple etch-a-sketch program running on the 8x8 Matrix controlled by two rotational encoders.
 The two buttons are used for reset and quitting the game. <br />
 execute the setup.sh in ~/exercises/sensors/eQEP otherwise the second encoder will not work. <br />
-Pinning from the encoder are: <br />
+Pinning for the encoder are: <br />
 P8_33, P8_35 for eQEP1<br />
 P8_41, P8_42 for eQEP2<br />